DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 Well...
 Maybe it is me who became strange."

 "What do you mean?
-Kay is pretty normal, no?"
+Kai is pretty normal, no?"

 "Well, If I'll say it, you're going to laugh."